 Now the best for the last.
 Visit the Armenian Genocide Memorial and Museum, which holds the story of the tragic Armenian history, which took place from 1915 to 1922.
 It has free entrance too.

 - Currency: Armenian Dram

 - Accommodation: You can get a hostel dorm for $6.23 -$10.39, which provides you with free breakfast too.
 If you have friends in Armenia, I’m sure they will let you stay for free.

 - Meal: Street food is cheap and will cost you less than $2.
 I suggest you visit a local fast food court and eat Shwarma and Lahmajun.
 You can also get a beer for just $1.50.
 Cheap, isn’t it?
 All in all, you’ll be spending no more than $10 on food.

 - Transportation: Try to take a free walking tour at Yerevan to save transportation money.
 Armenia is also the most accessible country for hitchhiking.
 Apart from that, a public bus will cost you around $0.50, and a trolley bus will cost you $0.10 per ride.
 You can also get an Uber, but it will be more expensive than using local transportation means.
 For intercity travel, there are daily trains that will take you to your destinations for $12-$35.
 A cheaper option is the bus, which charges you $1.50 per hour of travel.

 - SIM Card: $2.08 for 1GB data with 30 day validity

-Neighbor to Nepal, India is yet another south-eastern country on our cheapest destinations in Asia list, which is a great travel bargain if you’re up for the price hunt.
+Neighbor to Nepal, India is yet another south-eastern country on our cheapest places to travel list, which is a great travel bargain if you’re up for the price hunt.
 India is a vibrant country of spices, local street food that leaves your mouth watering for more.

-The best time to visit India is between October and March as the weather in this country is unbearably hot.
+The best time to visit India is between October and March, as the weather is unbearably hot.

 Bollywood cities like Mumbai and Delhi can be pricey and overpopulated.